The 32nd Annual 2025-2026 Cultural Awareness Series

 The James Farmer Multicultural Center strives to honor the late Dr. James L. Farmer and to keep his legacy alive.
-Dr. Farmer was a dynamic civil rights leader and advocate for social change, and we hope that the Cultural Awareness Series helps members of the Mary Washington family and surrounding community to appreciate all aspects of diversity.
+Dr. Farmer was a dynamic civil rights leader and advocate for social change, and we hope that the Cultural Awareness Series helps members of the Mary Washington family and surrounding community to the appreciation for the many different aspects of culture.

 The James Farmer Multicultural Center believes that one way of educating about culture is through the arts.
 Arts allow individuals to see culture through a fresh lens.
 Artist Abby Willowroot said it best; “Art speaks the soul of its culture.”
 By highlighting the distinctiveness of culture through such media as poetry, theater, music, food, literature, and dance, the James Farmer Multicultural Center hopes to help students grasp new and meaningful concepts about culture.

 As the world becomes increasingly globalized, we hope that the programs in the Cultural Awareness Series open minds among all individuals to appreciate our differences and commonalities.
 We also hope that our programs will encourage dialogue about these topics.
 The programs in our series are collaborative partnerships.
 Thanks to the offices acknowledged in this brochure, we are able to sponsor this inspiring line-up of authors, performers, pioneers, and activists.
-We thank you in advance for considering this invitation to join us in celebrating diversity.
+We thank you in advance for considering this invitation to join us throughout the year.

 With best wishes and kind regards,